adbar/htmldate/docs/joss-article/paper.md

 Finally, a date is returned if a valid cue could be found in the document, corresponding to either the last update or the original publishing statement (the default), which allows for switching between original and updated dates.
 The output string defaults to ISO 8601 YMD format.

 ``htmldate`` is compatible with all recent versions of Python (currently 3.4 to 3.9).
 It is designed to be computationally efficient and used in production on millions of documents.
 All the steps needed from web page download to HTML parsing, scraping, and text analysis are handled, including batch processing.
 It is distributed under the GNU General Public License v3.0.
+Markup-based extraction is multilingual by nature, text-based refinements for better coverage currently support German, English and Turkish.

 # State of the art